apollographql/router/dev-docs/yaml-design-guidance.md

 }
 ```

-In addition, make sure to update the html documentation.
+In addition, make sure to update the published documentation in the `docs/` folder.

 ### Don't leak config
 There are exceptions, but in general config should not be leaked from plugins.
 By reaching into a plugin config from outside of a plugin, there is leakage of functionality outside of compilation units.